doxeylab/learn-genomics-in-linux/task1/README.md

 Hint: remember to use `man` if you want to explore added functionality of commands.

-* Download this file containing the genome sequence of E. coli K12 and extract its contents https://github.com/doxeylab/learn-genomics-in-unix/raw/master/task1/e-coli-k12-genome.fasta.gz
+* Download this file containing the genome sequence of E. coli K12 https://github.com/doxeylab/learn-genomics-in-unix/raw/master/task1/e-coli-k12-genome.fasta.gz

+* What is the size of this compressed file in megabytes?

+* Uncompress the file.
+What is the size now in megabytes?

-* Print the first 3 lines of the file?
+* Print out the first 3 lines of the file.

 * How many characters are in this file?

 * How many lines are in the file?

-* How large is the file in megabytes?
+* How many lines in the file contain the word "ATATATAT"?

-* How many occurrences of "ATATATAT" are there in the file?
+* How many times does the word "ATATATAT" occur in the file?
+Hint: -o

-* Print the last 10 lines of the file to a new file called tail.txt
+* Print out the last 50 lines of the file to a new file called tail.txt

+* What character (A, C, G, or T) is most common?

+DONE.